 Two individuals who became national leaders in the Christian school movement, but whose roots were in MACSA, were the late Roy W. Lowrie, Jr. and Art Nazigian.
 Convention directors have included: Keith Yoder, Jay Katz, Sandy Outlar, Graham Gilbert, Peter Teague, and Don Dawes.

-As MACSA looks back on 60 plus exciting years and looks forward to establishing its ministry for future, its mission remains...
+As MACSA looks back on 70 exciting years and looks forward to establishing its ministry for future, its mission remains...
 Serving Schools That Serve the Savior.

 (A special thanks goes to Dr. Paul Foster for many details included in the pamphlet, A Look Back Toward Tomorrow.)